csc-training/high-level-gpu-programming/docs/02-execution-model.md

 <div align="center"><small>Scheme of a SIMD unit in an AMD GPU.</small></div>
 </div>
-- the work-items are physically locked in sub-groups
+- the work-items are physically locked into sub-groups
-- the size is locked  by hardware, 64 for AMD and 32 for Nvidia GPUs.
+- the size is locked by hardware, currently 64 for AMD and 32 for Nvidia.
-- an instruction is executed by all items in the sub-group (in 4 cycles).
+- an instruction is executed by all items in the sub-group.
 - in the case of branching, each branch has to be handled separetely.
 - memory accesses are done per sub-group.